 Colonial Needle Company, the U.S. supplier of Presencia threads, has handy charts for converting several thread brands to Presencia Finca, both for mouline floss and Perle cotton.

 - Anchor to Presencia

 08 of 09

-Sullivans USA offers conversion charts to change out their thread colors from DMC, Anchor, and J&P Coats all in one guide that you can flip through online or by downloading as a PDF.
-They also have an online conversion system that lets you search by typing in a Sullivans or DMC number, or you can search visually by color.Continue to 9 of 9 below.
+Sullivans USA offers conversion charts to change out its thread colors from DMC, Anchor, and J&P Coats all in one guide that you can flip through online or by downloading as a PDF.
+It also has an online conversion system that lets you search by typing in a Sullivans or DMC number, or you can search visually by color.Continue to 9 of 9 below.

 09 of 09